The new normal will be something that we think is normal, but will be totally abnormal...

 in play many decades prior to the collapse.
 A federal inquiry into the 2008 crisis outlined the crisis was an ‘avoidable’ disaster caused by widespread failures in government regulation, corporate mismanagement and heedless risk-taking by Wall Street.
 Today the global debt levels stand at all time highs, yet it seems we consider this normal!
 The financial crisis was due to numerous separate, yet interconnected events which paved the way for the easing of regulatory requirements occurring over numerous years.
 This gradual shift of incremental changes to the system created a catastrophic failure of the financial system as we know it today.

-Similarly to the financial crisis, humanity has systematically dismembering ecosystems, displaced and extincted countless species, mismanaged farmlands, exploited resources at an ever increasing rate, and is now impacting the biosphere.
+Similarly to the financial crisis, humanity has been systematically dismembering ecosystems, displaced and extincted countless species, mismanaged farmlands, exploited resources at an ever increasing rate, and is now impacting the biosphere.
 Many of us who have taken a broader systems thinking approach to these challenges fear we may already be headed over the cliff into the abyss.
 Those of us who are preoccupied with the latest tweet from the Don, the Kardashian's, or concerned about who is going to win the next big sporting event, are oblivious to the crisis at hand, wondering what all the fuss is about.

 Like a rumbling volcano nobody took any notice of, normalcy bias can seep into any system which fails to notice ever incremental changes.
 Those rumblings are now getting louder and these gradual changes are becoming evident for all to see.
 Like the people of Pompeii were are not taking the warning signs seriously.